 Providence, not chance is at work here.
 The Amalekites are the original enemy of God’s people as they came up out of Egypt.
 David’s rescue of his own from their hands, is a divine beacon to the fact that David is the Christ/Messiah of God.
 His kingdom is to succeed Saul’s.

-It is a bloody end to Saul and for his sons, killed in battle, and then mutilated afterward.
+It is a violent end for Saul and his sons.
+Killed in battle, bodies mutilated afterward.

-Let’s be encouraged to persevere as David did, in our trust and faith in the Lord and His working for our good even at the darkest of points in our lives.
+We can be encouraged to persevere as David did, and to turn to the Lord in times of trial as well as when we succeed – That our trust and faith in the Lord and His working for our good is clear and evident.

 * Lord God Above,